syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Comments.md

 The following code illustrates how to modify the text of an existing comment in the Word document:

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+FileStream fileStreamPath = new FileStream("Comment.docx", FileMode.Open, FileAccess.Read, FileShare.ReadWrite);
+WordDocument document = new WordDocument(fileStreamPath, FormatType.Docx);
+//Iterates the comments in the Word document foreach (WComment comment in document.Comments)
+{
+    //Modifies the last paragraph text of an existing comment when it is added by "Peter" if (comment.Format.User == "Peter")
+        comment.TextBody.LastParagraph.Text = "Modified Comment Content";
+}
+//Saves the Word document to MemoryStream
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the document
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 WordDocument document = new WordDocument("Comment.docx");